 This new washbasin is larger than one which is set into the base.
 It gravity drains.With the toilet in position and working, the next job was to install a new washbasin and faucets.
 I bought a basin called a vessel bowl from the local hardware store.
 This sits on the counter top, not recessed into it and permits a larger bowl to be fitted than one that is recessed.
 They are made of thick tempered glass and available in many different colors.
 I bought a beautiful blue and black bowl, along with taps with polished brass handles and spout.
 I then rebuilt the pedestal on a split level configuration using two shaped pieces of blue/black marble.

 It took longer to trim the bathroom than to fit the equipment.
 I used a fascia of blue vinyl tiles and also installed a new headliner.
-The headliner was plastic (PVC) tongue and grooved panels called Plank Paneling used as wainscot panels on walls.
+The headliner was plastic (PVC) tongue and grooved panels called Plank Paneling used as wainscot panels on house walls.
 I also wired in two 120-volt sconce lights and two extra 12-volt ceiling lights.
 I even found an oval painted glass picture of a square rigger that I inserted into the alcove, with a light behind it.
 The whole room was then clad with clean white plastic sheet and caulked to make it waterproof.
 All this took the best part of two months to finish, but the result is a beautiful bathroom reminiscent of some elegant Victorian yacht.
 This alteration can be seen on the before and after drawings

 It is absolutely marvelous to be able to soak in the bath after a hard day's work on the boat, especially with a pint of Boddington's pub ale that fits in the folding holder on the wall.
 I haven't yet used the bath anywhere other than in our marina, where the boat hardly moves, and trying to have a bath at anchor could be interesting, when a passing motorboat causes their usual massive wake.